mankeli/hashembler/readme.markdown

 compiler as it's preprocessor.

-Currently the assembler portion is implemented as a C++ header file, and a Python script is used to convert standard 6502 syntax into function calls.
+Currently the assembler portion is implemented as a C++ header file, and ~~a python script is used to convert standard 6502 syntax into function calls.~~ CPP macros are used to convert 6502 syntax into function calls.

 Several parts of the design are subject to change.